 Do you need a professional education to use AK?

-What is PAK (Professional Applied Kinesiology) and who is eligible?
+What is PAK™ and Professional Applied Kinesiology™ and who is eligible?

-· Individual MUST recertify every 5 years by attending the ICAK-USA Annual Meeting.
+- Individual MUST recertify every 5 years by attending an ICAK-USA Annual Meeting.

-Current PAK® Members include: ICAK-U.S.A. members who are Diplomates or 100-hour certified and meet the yearly requirements as stated above in order to maintain PAK® membership status.
+Current PAK® Members include: ICAK-U.S.A. members who are Diplomates (DIBAKs) or who are certified to use the PAK designation must remain in good standing as a member and recertify (above) in order to maintain their Certification status.

 What is the ICAK (International College of Applied Kinesiology) ?

 The ICAK, founded in 1975, is an international group of nation chapters composed of health care practitioners, medical doctors, chiropractors, osteopaths and dentists, who specialize in AK.
-Currently, there are chapters in the United States, Canada, Australia, Germany, Italy, the United Kingdom, Scandinavia, Switzerland and Russia.
+Some chapters include the United States, Canada, Australia, Germany, Italy, the United Kingdom, Scandinavia, Switzerland and Russia.
+More information can be found on the ICAK website.

 What is the purpose of the ICAK ?